 Lower Back Pain

 Pain and stiffness in the lower back are very common among blacksmiths.
 It mainly happens due to the bad posture during the work at the anvil.
-Lower back pain should not be ignored, especially if it develops into something more serious, like discus hernia.
+Lower back pain should not be ignored, especially if it develops into something more serious, like a discus hernia.
 If you feel your lower back during work or at the end of the day, know that you have to change something immediately.

 One of the main reasons for lower back pain in blacksmithing is the wrong anvil height.
 Namely, if you set the anvil too low, you are forced to bend your back while you are hammering.
 That puts enormous stress on your lower back.